The Murder of Sheriff Bob Martin by Phil Fifer on January 26, 1911

 On January 26, 1911, a local farmer named Phil Fifer murdered Hansford County Sheriff Robert Eli (Bob) Martin.
 The murder took place on disputed land on the Coldwater Creek in the Oslo Community in the northwest portion of Hansford County.

 Phil Fifer was found guilty of murder and was sentenced to life imprisonment in the state penitentiary.
 Shortly after the conviction, he filed a motion to the Court of Criminal Appeals requesting a new trial.
 Following this is the decision by the Court of Criminal Appeals denying the motion for a new trial.

 Many of the details about what happen have been long forgotten or remembered incorrectly.
-This decision provides many of the details.
+The text of this decision provides many of the details.

-Note that since Phil Fifer had a run-in with the previous Sheriff, B. O. Cator, who had left office in 1908 when Bob Martin was elected, he was already present when Anders Mordt begin bringing in settlers to create the Oslo Community beginning in 1909.
+Note that since Phil Fifer had a run-in with the previous Sheriff, B. O. Cator, who had left office in 1908 when Bob Martin was elected to be Sheriff, he was already present when Anders Mordt begin bringing in settlers to create the Oslo Community beginning in 1909.

 The Texas Criminal Reports

 The Court of Criminal Appeals

 1.— Murder—Postponement—Judgement of District Court.

 The judgements of the District Courts of this State, when not appealed from, are final, and the defendant on trial of murder was bound by the judgement against him in a civil suit in which he was defending, wherein the land was adjudged to the plaintiff, and there was no error in overruling defendant's motion for a postponentment of the case for a land survey to show that he was on his own land and had a right to resist ejection.